Copyright © 2007 - 2020

-NOTICE: California law provides that a lien may be placed on an automobile and possibly conduct a lien-sale for nonpayment of storage after only 30 days.
+NOTICE: State law provides that a lien may be placed on an automobile and possibly conduct a lien-sale for nonpayment of storage after only 30 days.
 Our policy is more generous: When the unpaid bill is only for storage, we will give you at least 90 days.
-It's not our job to remind you, and this is why we offer a very generous prepayment option.
+It's not our job to remind you about storage, and this is why we offer a very generous prepayment option.
 However, after 90 days of non-payment, or three calendar months, whichever is longer, we will, at our option, lien-sale your vehicle to pay the fees.
+The law is different for engines, transaxles or other items brought to us for service work and provides for forfieture of the asset after a bill remains unpaid for only 30 days.
+We never want to do this, however, there may be circumstances which compell our use of this law; should we find it necessary to do this, we will always provide clear notification with at least one week's final notice.

 Additional Notes On Car Storage can be found here.